Destanee Aiava: 2015–2016

-2017: First ITF titles and Grand Slam debut
+2017: First titles and major debut

-Aiava commenced the year by qualifying for the Brisbane International to make her maiden WTA main-draw appearance.
-Aiava defeated Bethanie Mattek-Sands in the first round, before losing to two-time Grand Slam champion and world No. 9, Svetlana Kuznetsova.
-Aiava made her Grand Slam debut at the Australian Open as a wildcard, losing in round one to Mona Barthel.
+Aiava commenced the year by qualifying for the Brisbane International and her first appearance in a WTA Tour main draw.
+Aiava defeated Bethanie Mattek-Sands in the first round, before losing to two-time major champion and world No. 9, Svetlana Kuznetsova.
+Aiava made her major debut at the Australian Open as a wildcard, losing in round one to Mona Barthel.

-In February, Aiava won the first ITF title of her career, winning the $25k event in Perth by defeating Viktória Kužmová in the final.
+In February, Aiava won the first ITF Circuit title of her career, winning the $25k event in Perth by defeating Viktória Kužmová in the final.
 The following month, she won another $25k title, this time in Mornington, beating Barbora Krejčíková in the final.
 In April, Aiava was named in the Australia Fed Cup team for the first time.
 In May, she reached the semifinals of the Open Saint-Gaudens, before losing the first round of qualifying at the French Open.
 In June, Aiava lost in the final round of Wimbledon qualifying.
-In September, she reached the second round of qualifying for the US Open before granting a wildcard into Tournoi de Québec, where she lost in the first round.
+In September, she reached the second round of qualifying for the US Open before being granted a wildcard into Tournoi de Québec, where she lost in the first round.
 In October, Aiava reached the final of the Canberra International.

 In December, she was unable to defend her girls' title, losing to Jaimee Fourlis in a reversal of the result from 2016.
 The following week, Aiava won the Australian Open Wildcard Playoff.

 2018: Third ITF title

-Aiava was awarded a wildcard to Brisbane International where she lost in the first round to another wildcard entry, Ajla Tomljanović.
+Aiava was awarded a wildcard into the Brisbane International where she lost in the first round to another wildcard entry, Ajla Tomljanović.

-Aiava received another wildcard for the Australian Open, where she was defeated in the first round by world No. 1 and top seed, Simona Halep.
-Aiava had two set points in the first set before going off-court to receive a medical time out.
+Aiava also was handed a wildcard for the Australian Open, where she was defeated in the first round by world No. 1 and top seed, Simona Halep.
+Aiava had two set points in the first set, before going off-court to receive a medical time out.
 She subsequently lost the match in straight sets.
-Aiava reached the quarterfinal of the Burnie International and Zhuhai Open, before reaching the final of the Clay Court International.
-In April, Aiava won the title at the Osaka event; her third ITF and first title outside Australia.
+Aiava reached the quarterfinals of the Burnie International and Zhuhai Open, before reaching the final of the Clay Court International.
+In April, she won the title at the Osaka event; her third on the ITF Circuit and first title outside Australia.

-In May, Aiava lost in the first round of French Open qualifying.
+In May, she lost in the first round of French Open qualifying.

-2019
+2019–2022

-Aiava began season at the Brisbane International.
-She qualified for the main draw with victories over Vania King, Mandy Minella and Christina McHale.
+Aiava began the season at the Brisbane International where she qualified for the main draw with victories over Vania King, Mandy Minella and Christina McHale.
 She then defeated Kristina Mladenovic in the first round, before falling to second seed Naomi Osaka.

 Aiava received her third Australian Open wildcard entry, losing to 17th seed Madison Keys.

 She then won the Clay Court International title on March 24 by defeating world No. 289, Risa Ozaki.

-2022

-In January, Aiava lost in the first round of the Australian Open qualifying.
+In January 2022, Aiava lost in the first round of the Australian Open qualifying.

+2024: US Open debut

+Ranked No. 180, she qualified for the main draw of the 2024 US Open making her debut at this major with wins over Gergana Topalova, fourth seed Mai Hontama and Ana Konjuh.
+She lost in the first round to fourth seed Elena Rybakina.